Table of contents

 Unlike government-issued currencies, Bitcoin boasts lower transaction fees than existing online payment options and is managed by a decentralized authority.

 A block is a group of transactions that have been recorded on the blockchain.
-Every block has information about the block preceding it, allowing them to communicate with one another.
+Every block has information about the preceding block, allowing them to communicate with one another.

 Block Explorer is a tool for browsing blockchain data, including transactions, wallet addresses, market capitalizations, and hash rates.

-A protocol allows different blockchains to interact, allowing data, coins, and other information to be transferred between systems.
+A protocol allows different blockchains to interact, transferring data, coins, and other information between systems.

 Burning entails withdrawing several tokens from circulation for good.
 The burning process is accomplished by moving the tokens in question to a burn address, a wallet from which they cannot be retrieved.
 However, It is often referred to as token destruction.